Flour Beetles or Weevils: Facts, Pest Control, and Flash Fiction

 "I don't have a cold," Rebecca said, just before she sneezed loudly.
 The two women burst into laughter.
 The shopkeeper brought Rebecca some tissues, slamming the box on the table.

-"It's the youngest, really.
+"It's my youngest, really.
 She's never seen a weevil before," Rebecca explained as she drank some tea.
 She was surprised and embarrassed to feel tears welling up in her eyes.

 "Poor thing!
 Weevils are so enticing.
 Your daughter deserves to meet one," said the woman.
 "I'd love to give her some of mine."